-89 "Drinks & A Light Bite" restaurants in Los Angeles.
+94 "Drinks & A Light Bite" restaurants in Los Angeles.

 When you don’t want to commit to a full dinner (blind date, catching up with an aunt, waiting two hours for a table elsewhere), bars with good food are ideal.
 Make an easy exit after the first round, or go for a second and maybe some food if it’s going well.
 Either way, these spots have you covered.

-A classic spot that works for pretty much anything, Jones Hollywood is what we wish more of Hollywood were like.
+Jones Hollywood is a classic spot that works for pretty much anything, and is the version Hollywood we actually wish existed.

 Eszett is an Austrian-ish spot on Sunset in Silver Lake, and an ideal place when you want to do date night a little differently.

 Malibu’s Broad Street Oyster Company is the grown-up version of a pop-up, and the ultimate LA seafood destination.

 Lanea in Santa Monica is an OK cocktail bar, but what you’re here for are the Barba Kush tacos.